sablier-labs/docs/docs/contracts/v2/guides/stream-management/02-withdraw.md

 Withdrawing from streams means claiming the assets that have become due to the recipient, who has the option to direct the withdrawal to an alternative address of their choice.

-There are three withdrawal functions:
+There are four withdrawal functions:

-1. `withdraw`: withdraws a specific amount of assets
+1. `withdraw`: withdraws a specific amount of assets.
-2. `withdrawMax`: withdraws the maximum amount of assets available at the time of invocation
+2. `withdrawMax`: withdraws the maximum withdrawable amount of assets.
-3. `withdrawMultiple`: withdraws specific amounts of assets from multiple streams at once
+3. `withdrawMultiple`: withdraws specific amounts of assets from multiple streams at once.

 To call any of these functions, you need to have created a stream.
 If you don't have one yet, go back to the [previous guide](/contracts/v2/guides/create-stream/lockup-linear) and create a stream with a brief duration, assigning